Skip to main content

 • Now is a good time to flip the rover over so it's right side up.

-• Next up we'll add the battery holder.
-(This is the 3D printed part.)
+• Next up we'll add the blue two AA battery holder.

-• You'll need two pins to attach the battery holder.
+• You'll need two black pins to attach the battery holder to the back of the rover.

-21. Place two pins into the 90 degree connectors, facing upwards.
-Add the battery holder by pressing it down onto the pins as shown.
+21. Place two black pins into the gray 90 degree connectors, facing upwards.
+Add the battery holder by pressing it down onto the pins as shown centering the battery holder on the pins.

-• Place two pins into the 90 degree connectors, facing upwards.
+• Place two black pins into the gray 90 degree connectors, facing upwards.

-• Add the battery holder by pressing it down onto the pins as shown.
+• Add the battery holder by pressing it down onto the pins as shown centering the battery holder on the pins.

 • You can add the wheels now.
 They just press fit onto the servo shafts.

-25. With the battery pack in place let's turn the rover around to the front so we can add the Bit Board.
-We've already got four pins sticking out of the top that we added in Step 8.
+23. We've already got four blue pins sticking out of the top that we added in Step 8.
 The Bit Board will fit right onto those pins.
 Make sure the front of the Bit Board (and front of the micro:bit) are facing forward on the rover.
+We'll add a long black beam onto the blue pins on the front of the Bit Board.
+This will help hold it securely in place.

 • Make sure the front of the Bit Board (and front of the micro:bit) are facing forward on the rover.